mulkatz/mulkatz/README.md

 <ul>
 <li>🔭 I’m currently working on <a href="https://github.com/Franjoo">a quiz app in flutter</a></li>
 <li>🎓 I’m currently learning to <a href="https://cloud.google.com/certification/cloud-architect">get certified as google cloud architect</a></li>
-<li>👨‍💻 Since I work for a software agency most of the projects I am contributing to are not open source</li>
 <li>📝 I’m looking to collaborate on <b>something that brings people together</b></li>
 <li>💬 Ask me about <strong>web / mobile app</strong> or <strong>libgdx game development</strong></li>
 <li>📫 How to reach me: <a href="https://twitter.com/mulkatz">twitter@mulkatz</a></li>